Kristina01111000/Drws_site/README.md

 - make sure he understands quickstart, how it doesn't save lgoins, + isn't that great, thats why i never brought is up before, it exists, but its propbably better to just keep them seperate
-- any other changes to the quiz?
-- sent him the links again

 - Can google analytics work for patreon pages, add it if it does work